 Each year, tens of thousands of young adults embark on a trip commonly known as birthright.
 These trips serve as an educational experience to promote heritage discovery and teach young adults about current issues, such as geopolitics, identity, religion and Jewish life.
 According to Birthright Israel, “Our mission is to give every Jewish young adult around the world, especially the less connected, the opportunity to visit Israel on an educational trip.”
 It’s a trip about identity, the past and the future, as this travel opportunity breaks down the barriers between young Jewish adults and the state of Israel.
+It shows them why Israel needs them and how they could donate to israel and help it.
 With so much turmoil and the ongoing conflict, there was much concern that the Jewish community would lose a connection with Israel, and so, birthright was born.

 This summer, specifically two days from now, I am incredibly lucky to say I will be midair, awaiting my arrival in Jerusalem.
 While the main purpose of this trip is obviously to think hard about current issues and my own Jewish identity and heritage, you can’t help it that this PATTERN intern is already thinking about what to pack, right?!